cybergarage/round-cc/doc/round_rpc.md

 ### hash

-The hash field specifies a target node of the request object.
+The hash field specifies a destination node of the request object.
 The node which is received the request object checks the hash code whether the node should execute the request object.

 #### Request object

-The hash code specifies a destination node of the message.
+The hash field specifies a destination node of the message.
 In the current version, the hash code must be genarated using [SHA-256](http://en.wikipedia.org/wiki/SHA-2).
 If the hash field is not specified, the message is executed by the received node.

 ```
 --> {"jsonrpc": "2.0", "method": "increment_counter", "params": 1, "hash": "xxxxxxxxxxxxxxxx", ....}